-We would like to begin by acknowledging that the land on which we gather is the ancestral territory of the Tunxis, Sicoag, Pocumtuc, Wangunk, Poquonook, Podunk, Quinnipiac, Massacoe and Hammonasset Peoples who have stewarded this land throughout the generations.
-We also acknowledge the five state & federally recognized tribal nations that exist in Connecticut today: the Mashantucket Pequot, Mohegan, Golden Hill Paugussett, Eastern Pequot, and Schaghticoke people.
-We support their sovereignty as tribal nations now and into the future.
+We would like to begin by acknowledging that the land on which we gather exists upon the ancestral territory and Indigenous villages of the Tunxis, Sicoag, Pocumtuc, Wangunk, Poquonook, Podunk, Quinnipiac, Massacoe, and Hammonasset Peoples, who have stewarded this land throughout the generations.
+Through dispossession and disease, colonial powers encroached upon their homelands and reservations.

 A Land Acknowledgement is a formal statement that recognizes and respects Native peoples as traditional stewards of this place.
 The statement highlights the enduring relationship between Native peoples and their traditional territories.